 Things to be aware of before purchasing

-It might surprise you to know that these are a lot of nuanced things to be aware of when it comes to purchasing a weight lifting shoe.
+It might surprise you to know that there are a lot of nuanced things to be aware of when it comes to purchasing a weightlifting shoe.

 Factors such as:

 - Does it have straps?

 - What kind of sizing are the toes?

 - What is the pattern on the sole?